Tokyo: Best Cherry Blossom Spots

-While Tokyo is more or less a concrete jungle, there are some gorgeous areas for cherry blossom viewing.
+While Tokyo is more or less a concrete jungle, there are some gorgeous cherry blossom, or sakura, spots check out.

-The Nakameguro area of the Meguro river is a cherry blossom tunnel made up of about 800 trees that span an almost 4km/2.4mi area.
+The Naka-Meguro area of the Meguro River is a cherry blossom tunnel made up of about 800 trees that span an almost 2.4 mile (4 km) area.

 On the side and in the back of Tokyo Midtown, a multi-purpose, upscale shopping area in Roppongi, is Sakura-dori, a street lined with cherry blossoms.